Berkshire Driving School - Trailer Towing

-- How could you check the brake lights if you were on your own?
+- How to check the brake lights if you were on your own?

-- How could you check the [horn, lights, indicators, power steering, footbrake, handbrake] were working.
+- How to check the [horn, lights, indicators, power steering, footbrake, handbrake] were working.

-- How could you de-mist the windscreen if it started to cloud over when you were driving?
+- How to de-mist the windscreen if it started to cloud over when you were driving?

 - Identify the fog light switches.

-- How could you adjust the beam of your headlights to compensate for the trailer nose weight?
+- How to adjust the beam of your headlights to compensate for the trailer nose weight?

-- Show me how to operate the hazard warning lights.
+- How to operate the hazard warning lights.

-- Explain the working of the wiper switches.
+- How to explain the working of the wiper switches.

-- How would you know that a trailer light had failed when you were driving the car?
+- How to know that a trailer light had failed when you were driving the car?

-- Show me [how you would check the oil level, top up the engine oil, fill up the screen wash bottle, check the coolant level, top up the hydraulic reservoirs.]
+- How to check the oil level, top up the engine oil, fill up the screen wash bottle, check the coolant level, top up the hydraulic reservoirs.

 THE REVERSING MANOEUVRE